Sai-Arvind/Retail-Demand-Inventory-Optimization-Analysis-SQL-PowerBI/README.md

 ### 📌 Project Overview

-- The analysis focuses on optimizing **Demand, Inventory, and Customer Intelligence** via **Product and Store-level insights**, directly influence **revenue, utilization, and operational efficiency**.
+This project analyzes a DVD rental business using the Sakila dataset, focusing on **Demand, Inventory Optimization, Customer Intelligence, and Store Performance.**

+The goal is to build a **scalable analytics framework** that improves:

+- Revenue growth
+- Inventory utilization
+- Customer targeting
+- Store-level efficiency

 ### ⚡ Executive Summary

-- Demand is widely distributed across categories, indicating no strong category dominance, with the top category contributing ~7% and even the top 5 categories accounting for just ~35% of total demand.
+- Demand is **highly fragmented** No single category dominates
+- Top category contributes only **~7% of demand**
+- Top 5 categories together contribute **~35%**
+- However, **revenue is concentrated**, indicating pricing/premium content impact

+> 👉 Key takeaway:
+- Demand ≠ Revenue: Business must optimize for profit, not just popularity

 ---